-During your consultation, we will estimate the number of tattoo removal sessions are needed to remove your tattoo.
-Generally, PicoSure laser treatment usually will work 3 x faster than any other laser treatment.
+During your consultation, we will estimate the number of tattoo removal sessions that are needed to remove your tattoo.
+Generally, PicoSure laser treatment usually will work 3x faster than any other laser treatment.
 In some cases, a black ink tattoo leaves in just 3-4 sessions.

 3. Do you have any before and after pictures?

-You can visit the Reset Room Instagram page to see ‘before and after’ pictures, and real examples of our client’s successful tattoo removal.
+You can visit the Reset Room Instagram page to see more ‘before and after’ pictures, and real stories from our client’s successful tattoo removal.

 4. How frequently can I return for more treatments?